GamesRedone/ZISS/CustomizationGuide.md

 <br>

-📃 There are hundreds of settings you can tweak in the MCM, only the Key Balancing Changes and other main settings are covered here.
+:warning: There are hundreds of settings you can tweak in the MCM, some of them may cause issues.
+Unless you know what you are doing, stick to only changing the settings mentioned in this guide.

 :mag: You can find even more key settings to tweak in the [Key Combat Modifiers](#Key-Combat-Modifiers) section.
 Many mods can also be [fully disabled](#Optional-Mods).